cdli-gh/annodoc/index.md

 	1	lugal-kèš{ki}	lugal.kèš	Lugalkesh	0	COM
 	2	/	_	_	1	punct
 	3	dub-sar-da	dub.sar=da	scribe=COM	1	appos

+In general, the head of `punct` should be the highest element in the tree that can be reached without crossing another dependency relation.

 ### Grammatical roles (morphological case): ABS, ERG, DAT, ABL, ADV, COM, EQU, TERM, LOC, GEN